 How it Works

 The RSMP Validator is a command-line tool for validating RSMP implementations.
-It’s based on RSpec with tests written in the Ruby language.
+It’s based on sus with tests written in the Ruby language.

 The rsmp gem is used to handle RSMP communication.

 The validator performs integration testing, not unit testing.
-The equipment, you test is not guaranteed to be in the same state every time you run a test.
-Most tests therefore start be resetting certain settings in the equipment to a a known state.
+The equipment you test is not guaranteed to be in the same state every time you run a test.
+Most tests therefore start by resetting certain settings in the equipment to a known state.

 Flow

-The RSMP Validator consists of RSpec, the individual tests and some some helper classes.
+The RSMP Validator consists of the rsmp-validator executable, the individual tests and some helper classes.

-Then you run tests, a local RSMP supervisor is started, to communicate with the site you’re testing.
+When you run tests, a local RSMP supervisor is started, to communicate with the site you’re testing.
 The helper classes provide an interface to the supervisor.
-This local supervisor can in turn be used to exchange message with the remote site you’re testing.
+This local supervisor can in turn be used to exchange messages with the site you’re testing.

-4. The site responds with RSMP messages.
-Responses might be send immediately, or after a while.
+- The site responds with RSMP messages.
+Responses might be sent immediately, or after a while.
 Responses might include one or more messages.

-6. The test status is reported back to RSpec.
-RSpec collects results from all tests and generates a report.
+- The test status is reported back to sus.
+Sus collects results from all tests and generates a report.

 Understanding Tests

-Tests are written as RSpec specifications in the Ruby language.
+Tests are written in the Ruby language using sus.

 Connecting to the Site

-The helper Validator::Site is used to wait for a connection to the site:
+The with_site helper is used to wait for a connection to the site:

 it 'connects' do